d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 ## Summary

 * SSD is a multiscale object detection model.
-This model generates different numbers of anchor boxes of different sizes based on the base network block and each multiscale feature block and predicts the categories and offsets of the anchor boxes to detect objects of different sizes.
+This model generates different numbers of anchor boxes of different sizes based on the base network block and each multiscale feature block and predicts the classes and offsets of the anchor boxes to detect objects of different sizes.
-* During SSD model training, the loss function is calculated using the predicted and labeled category and offset values.
+* During SSD model training, the loss function is calculated using the predicted and labeled class and offset values.